Beast-slayer-264/Curetica/README.md

 # Curetica
-A online doctor consultation platform
+A online doctor consultation platform for patients